Making a Budget

 You might have bills that change every month.
 Look at what you paid for the same month last year.
 You might need $200 for your gas bill in January, but $30 in July.

 - Subtract your expenses from how much money you make.
-This number should be more than If it is less than zero, you are spending more money than you make.
-Look at your budget to see what you do not need or what you could spend less on.
+If you are spending more money than you make, look at your budget to see what you do not need or what you could spend less on.

 How do I use my budget?